0x1A1-1/jekyllSite/_posts/2015-06-29-markdown-basics.md

 tags: [jekyll, markdown, html]
 ---

-In Jekyll, content for pages and posts can be written in either HTML or Markdown.
+In **Jekyll**, content for pages and posts can be written in either HTML or Markdown.
 Although there will be times that HTML is the more appropriate choice, Markdown provides a more natural writing environment that makes blogging easier and less of a chore.
 In this post we’ll examine how Jekyll uses Markdown and cover some basic Markdown syntax.

 If you’ve never used it before, Markdown is a text-to-HTML converter that let’s you write text naturally in plain text format and then convert it to valid HTML.
 To learn more about it, read John Gruber’s post introducing Markdown on [Daring Fireball](http://daringfireball.net/projects/markdown/ "Introducing Markdown").